HenryFBP/sqlinjection-training-app/video-script.md

 By *context*, I mean a space where certain symbols mean very specific things.

-For example, we do not know if the symbol `'` [single quote] means "The beginning of a string literal", "The end of a string literal", or "The ASCII sequence 0x27" because the meaning of the single quote character, in any specific variant of SQL depends on characters preceding it.
+For example, we do not know if the symbol `'` [single quote] means "The beginning of a string literal", "The end of a string literal", or "The character single quote, as data" because the meaning of the single quote character, in any specific variant of SQL depends on characters preceding it.

 An initial thought that may cross your mind is, "The solution is simple!
 Just remove or encode single quotes!".
 This would be an example of a blocklist (a.k.a. blacklist) based approach to preventing SQL injection.
 This approach has failed reliably and should not be attempted.

 The blocklist approach is flawed for multiple reasons.
-One is that mixing user input with SQL is an issue that concerns the mixing of data and code, and it can be difficult or nearly impossible to fully evaluate all of the potential ways in which a blocklist can be circumvented, primarily because of the complexity of SQL syntax.
+One is that mixing user input with SQL is an issue that concerns the mixing of data and code, and it is nearly impossible to evaluate all of the potential ways in which a blocklist can be circumvented, because of the complexity of SQL syntax.

 The best approach to preventing this is to use a SQL data binding technique called a "Prepared Statement" or a "Parameterized Query".
 These methods of creating SQL commands do not mix user input with SQL code, but rather, send the data separately from the code, so that the confusion of data and code is elimated.